PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Follow the light?"
 Boltac called out.
 "Hey!
 I'm talking to you.
 I know there's something out there... in here... whatever..." he said, assured at first, but his voice trailing off at the end.
 He thought for a while about all the somethings that might be out there in the darkness.
 Maybe yelling was a bad idea.
 Maybe breathing was a bad idea.
 Maybe everything was a bad idea.

 Boltac lay his head against the wall and fought back tears.
 As the silent sobs wracked his body, his necklace of charms infinitesimal jingling noises against the stone.
 Did he have a ward against being trapped underground?
 He'd have to get one of those.
 When he got out of here, that would be the first thing he would do.
 Surely those barbarous, tanned, Southroners had a God of the UnderDark or some such.
-Who did the UnderKing worship, Boltac wondered? *Some*where, *some*body a charm against this shit, and Boltac would find it.
+Who did the UnderKing worship, Boltac wondered? *Some*where, *some*body a charm against this kind of thing, and Boltac would find it.

 Wiping his tears away with what remained of his sleeve, Boltac pressed on.
 A few steps later, he found an opening in the wall, and in it, stairs.
 As he climbed, he realized that the steps were cut for a creature with a smaller stride than a human.
 It made climbing them even harder than climbing regular stairs.
 But even though his legs cramped and his lungs burned, he climbed.
 Not quickly.
 Not as a young man like Relan might, but slowly and without stopping.